secureCodeBox/documentation/docs/user-guide/scanning-networks.md

 helm delete ncrack
 ```

-Lastly, we now **install Ncrack** and mount our secret, so that we get access to the files via the mount path /ncrack/:
+Lastly, we now **install Ncrack** and configure the scanType to mount our secret, so that we get access to the username and password files via the mount path `/ncrack/`:

 ```bash
 cat <<EOF | helm install ncrack ./scanners/ncrack --values -